National Museum of Pakistan

-The National Museum of Pakistan (قومی عجائب گھر پاکِستان) is a public museum located in Karachi, Pakistan.
+The National Museum of Pakistan is a public museum located in Karachi, Pakistan.

 History

 The National Museum of Pakistan was established in Frere Hall in 1951, replacing the defunct Victoria Museum.
 Frere Hall itself was built in 1865 as a tribute to Sir Bartle Frere, a commissioner of Sind during the 19th century.
 Once the museum was inaugurated the government of Pakistan constituted an advisory council in 1950 with the primary duty to counsel the museum on the issues of enriching its collection through new acquisitions and purchase of antiquities and works of arts.
 In 1959 architect F.A.
 Khan outlined a plan for a new museum in a purpose-built modern building that would feature local materials in its construction.
 He expressed the hope that the museum would be 'truly representative of our great cultural heritage'.
 The museum was shifted to the present premises, located in Burns Garden, in 1970.